Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Introduction

 \subsection{Related Work and Contributions}

+Our goal is to study the coverage of cooling centers throughout a city and identify any holes in coverage.
 Currently, a variety of computational tools exist to evaluate a region's cooling center coverage.
 One technique to evaluate coverage is the catchment area method which involves selecting a cut-off distance and evaluating who is within that distance of a given cooling center \cite{Kim, Nayak}.
-However, this approach alone overlooks important demographics that may helpful in determining areas of greatest risk.
+However, this approach alone overlooks important demographics that may be helpful in determining areas of greatest risk.
 For instance, a neighborhood of primarily senior citizens with little tree canopy may need to be treated differently than other neighborhoods.
 To account for this, many studies compute a social vulnerability index for a given geographic area based on demographic variables that influence an individual's ability to overcome environmental hazards \cite{Cutter}.
 In the context of extreme heat risk, they are often called \textit{heat vulnerability indices} (HVIs).

-There are multiple methods to calculate a region's HVI \cite{bradford_heat_2015}.
-Some previous studies utilize a combination of HVI maps and geospatial statistics to inform a maximal coverage location problem, that is, finding the optimal locations for new cooling centers.
-For example, the GIS Network Analyst tool, which optimizes road networks, has been used in conjunction with HVI data to recommend optimal locations for future cooling centers \cite{bradford_heat_2015, Fraser}.
-This approach, however, lacks interpretability since one of the algorithms used has some built-in heuristics that are not transparent to the user.
+There are multiple methods to calculate an HVI for a given region; see \cite{HVI_review1, HVI_review2} for a review of these approaches.
+Some previous studies utilize a combination of HVI maps and geospatial statistics to inform a maximal coverage location problem for finding ``optimal'' locations for new cooling centers.
+For example, work by Bradford et al.\ \cite{bradford_heat_2015} and Fraser et al.\ \cite{Fraser} use an optimization approach that is informed by the HVI data.
+These methods, however, lack interpretability as they use proprietary ArcGIS tools.
+Further, they rely on choosing a fixed distance threshold like the catchment area method.